rfcx/http-utils/README.md

-isObject | checks if param is object | .isObject() isValidTimezone | checks if param is valid timezone valie (`America/Los_Angeles`) | .isValidTimezone() isEqualToAny | checks if param is equal to any of specified in the array | .isEqualToAny(['aaa', 'bbb', 'ccc'])
+isObject | checks if param is object | .isObject() isValidTimezone | checks if param is valid timezone valie (`America/Los_Angeles`) | .isValidTimezone() isEqualToAny | checks if param is equal to any of specified in the array | .isEqualToAny(['aaa', 'bbb', 'ccc']) isPassingRegExp | checks if param is passing specified regular expression | .isPassingRegExp(/[a-z0-9]{12}/, 'should consist of 12 lower-cased characters or digits')

 ## Publishing